Logit Distance Bounds Representational Similarity: Experiments

 \subsection{Distillation with $\calL^1_\mathrm{logit}$ or $d^2_\mathrm{logit}$ recovers linear concepts of the teacher, while $d_\mathrm{KL}$ does not}

 We experiment on \SUB by training teachers to be (linearly) predictive of both labels and concepts from the embeddings.
-We observe that $\mathrm{KL}$ students, while achieving relatively high values of $m_\mathrm{CCA}$, have worse $d_\mathrm{rep}$ than $L_1$ and $L_2$ students and fare extremely poorly on concept classification, scoring slightly above a random classifier ($1/33 \approx 0.03$).
+We observe that $\mathrm{KL}$ students, have worse $m_\mathrm{CCA}$ and $d_\mathrm{rep}$ than $L_1$ and $L_2$ students and fare extremely poorly on concept classification, scoring slightly above a random classifier ($1/33 \approx 0.03$).
 On the other hand, $L_1$ and $L_2$ students, while showing lower $\texttt{Acc}(Y)$, improve over all other metrics.
 Optimal $m_\mathrm{CCA}$ and lower $d_\mathrm{rep}$ reflect also in higher $\texttt{Acc}(C)$ (below teacher by $17$ p.p. for $L_1$).
 This is also qualitatively visible in \cref{fig:main-fig}, where the $2d$ LDA projection on $6$ concept attributes shows high linear separability for the $L_1$ student (on the left) but not for $\mathrm{KL}$ student (on the right).
+We further experiment on \SUB, varying the representation dimension of students from $m'=2$ to $m'=10=m$.
+Results in \cref{fig:ablation-reprs-dim-sub} display an upward trend for $L_1$ and $L_2$ students in all metrics, with always high $\texttt{mCCA}$. $\mathrm{KL}$ students, instead, while rapidly matching (and even surpassing) teacher $\texttt{Acc}(Y)$, always fare poorly in $\texttt{Acc}(C)$ and $\texttt{mCCA}$.